SRX9/ninetails-stack/README.md

 ## 6. Have a Question?

-If you have any questions, you can reach out to the following handles:
+If you have any questions, create an issue or you can reach out to the following handles:

 - [SRX9 Twitter](https://twitter.com/s_r_x_9)
 - [GitHub Profile](https://github.com/SRX9)